tsender/AutomaticSceneGeneration/Documentation/actors.md

 ### ROS Objects

 Lists any publishers, subscribers, clients, and/or services monitored by this actor.
-All instances of "vehicle_name" in the below topic names get replaced with the actual vehicle name as set in the Blueprint.
+All instances of `<wid>` are placeholders for the appropriate worker ID.
+All instances of `<vehicle_name>` are placeholders for the actual vehicle name as set in the Blueprint.

 **Publishers:**
 - Vehicle Status Pub:
-  - Topic: `/asg_workerX/vehicle_name/status`
+  - Topic: `/asg_worker<wid>/<vehicle_name>/status`
   - Type: `auto_scene_gen_msgs/StatusCode`
   - Description: Publishes the vehicle's status